storm-framework/artifact/detailed.md

 Then verify the code again by running `stack build --fast`.
-Forgetting to check if the friendship status is `"accepted"` reports a possible leak because the viewer may not be owner with the owner of the wish.
+Forgetting to check if the friendship status is `"accepted"` reports a possible leak because the viewer may not be friends with the owner of the wish.
 You should see an error like:

 ```